StephGbzh/LinksAndDefSearch/README.md

 Pros:
 - still maintained

+Cons:
+- not really looked into it

 ## [search-index](https://github.com/fergiemcdowall/search-index)

 A network resilient, persistent full-text search library for the browser and Node.js

 Pros:
 - still maintained

+Cons:
+- not really looked into it

 ## [js-search](https://github.com/bvaughn/js-search)